Custom Overlays with Angular's CDK

 The building blocks

-Let’s start simple and work our way up to the final, fully-fledged solution which will have a very similar API as the MatDialog service provided by Angular Material.
-It’s not important to know exactly how the MatDialog works but it’s definitely helpful.
+works but it’s definitely helpful.
 If this is new to you, we recommend to check out our post on Easy Dialogs with Angular Material.

 Our solution will be a little less flexible but specifically made for showing a file preview inspired by Google Drive.
 That said, we’d like to have a nice toolbar at the top and the image being rendered in the middle of the screen.

-In general, the MatDialog is great for showing content in a dialog box but as soon as we want a little bit of a custom look and feel, something that does not look like a white box with content inside, we would need to roll our own overlay.
-Luckily, we can use the overlay package from the CDK that has most of the core logic for opening floating panels already baked in.
-More on that in just a second.
+is great for showing content in a dialog box but as soon as we want a little bit of a custom look and feel, something that does not look like a white box with content inside, we would need to roll our own overlay.
+Luckily, we can use the overlay

 Here are the core building blocks of our application:

-As we can see, we have two components, one service and a class that represents a remote control to an opened overlay.
-The AppComponent is the root (or entry point) of our application.
-This component contains a toolbar and the list of files that we can preview.
-In addition, it has access to a FilePreviewOverlayService which provides us with the core logic for opening an overlay.
+which provides us with the core logic for opening an overlay.
 At the same time it’s an abstraction for some “heavy” lifting that should be implemented in a resuable manner.
 Don’t be scared, it’s not going to be super heavy and we’ll break it down into comprehensible chunks.
-Last but not least, there’s a FilePreviewOverlayRef which, as mentioned, is a handle used to control (e.g. close) a particular overlay.
+Last but not least, there’s a FilePreviewOverlayRef

 For the overlay we choose to render a component, so we can attach some logic and also add animations to our overlay to engage our users and make them happy.
-We call this component FilePreviewOverlayComponent.
+We call this component FilePreviewOverlayComponent

 That’s about it.
 Now that we have the basic structure in place, we’re ready to look at some code.